Aliens On Board The International Space Station? Bacteria On The Outside Of Craft May Be ‘Alien’ In Origin

 Shkaplerov says that he doesn’t believe that the microscopic life form poses any danger to Earth.

-At this point it bears noting that, so far, Shkaplerov is the only person to have made this claim.
+At this point, it bears noting that, so far, Shkaplerov is the only person to have made this claim.
 It is not known, as of this writing, where the sample that supposedly contains alien life is being stored or experimented on.
 Further, his claim has not been verified by any outside laboratories or space agencies.

 Thankful to remember my launch with @AntonAstrey and @AstroSamantha #OTD today three years ago.
 Happy Launch Anniversary! pic.twitter.com/pyO74ySEGO